DeanLemans/deanlemans.github.io/_posts/2024-10-10-Dean-Lemans.md

 pin: true
 ---

-*add on post picture of me for background add picture of dog add books i like create favorite book list*
+- add on post picture of me for background
+- add picture of dog
+- add books i like
+- create favorite book list

-# Hello,
+# Hello!
 I am Dean Lemans and im a software development student at [sintlucas](https://www.sintlucas.nl/) I'm am currently trying to become a game developer
 I also like open source stuff